 I am always working on keeping our food budget within reasonable limits!
-How to frugally feed a family is a topic that comes up regularly – whether it’s me scouring Pinterest for new ideas, or friends asking me for tips.
+How to feed a family on a budget is a topic that comes up regularly – whether it’s me scouring Pinterest for new ideas, or friends asking me for tips.
 I do enjoy the subject, even though it also frustrates me at times!
+How to eat cheaply on a road trip is another area I like to save money.

 Keep in mind, I live in Wyoming – neither the least nor the most expensive state.
 I do not have access to Aldi, nor Save-A-Lot. (if you live within a couple hours of an Aldi, please take advantage of it!)